Lou Rappaport: Binghamton Triplets

 Under his leadership, the Triplets initially affiliated with the Kansas City Athletics, though the partnership soon soured.
-Rappaport publicly criticized Kansas City executives for sending poor players, declaring, “You’ve sold us down the river.”
+Rappaport publicly criticized Kansas City executives for sending poor players.
 He later negotiated agreements with the Milwaukee/Atlanta Braves and briefly secured a return of the Yankees in 1966, which he considered a highlight of his baseball career.

 Despite his efforts, the club struggled financially.
 Attendance declined, stock sales fell short of goals, and Rappaport often contributed personal funds to keep the team afloat.
-At the same time, the looming demolition of Johnson Field for the construction of Route 17 left the club without a permanent home.
+At the same time, the looming demolition of Johnson Field for the construction of New York State Route 17 left the club without a permanent home.
 Rappaport spearheaded multiple campaigns for a new stadium or multi-sport complex, arguing that baseball could pay for itself if given modern facilities.
 Political disagreements and lack of funding doomed these projects, and by 1969 the Triplets had folded.

-Reflecting on his stewardship, Rappaport remarked, “Supporting a ball club is like marriage.
-It’s for better or worse.
-You can’t drop your wife off when you want to.
-You love her all the time.”
+In 1966, Rappaport chaired the groundbreaking committee for the new Jewish Community Center.
+Together, the couple embodied civic leadership in mid-century Binghamton, remembered both for their service to Jewish causes and for their public presence in business, sports, and community life.